systeminit/si/app/docs/src/reference/components.md

 component's attribute values is tracked in the audit log.

 Attributes are organized into hierarchical trees.
-For example, the `AWS::EC2::Subnet` component has a attribute named `VpcId`.
+For example, the `AWS::EC2::Subnet` component has an attribute named `VpcId`.
 It's location in the attribute tree, what we call the path, is `/domain/VpcId`.

 System Initiative supports maps, objects, and arrays in the attribute tree.
 `Map` is an arbitrary key-value shape where the user can define the keys.